Skip to main content

 Dear… Guy to whom I am writing my last letter,

 It’s been a long time since I wrote to you.
 I was busy.
-But I am sure; you have no complaints since you don’t reply back to any of my letters anyway.
+But I am sure you have no complaints since you don’t reply to any of my letters anyway.
 No, I am not disappointed.
 I am stopping here.
 There will be no more letters.
 Not to you or anyone, anymore.

 The day you left, I feared you leaving me more emotionally than physically.
 You made me believe that was impossible.
 I trusted you.
 I am glad I did.
 At least now I don’t regret anything.
 I will never need to look back and think “What if I gave myself that chance?”